Who are the “Argo floats” and why we need them?

 Scientists understood this key role of the Ocean for many years.
-But until the 2000’s, they only could rely on satellite observations of the Ocean surface to better understand it.
+But until the 2000’s, they only could rely on sparse measurements from ships or satellite observations of the Ocean surface to better understand it.
 But the Ocean is animated by currents that stir the salt water from the surface to the depths.
-To reveal the secrets of this deep Ocean, scientists hired an army of more than 3000 robots to infiltrate the ocean and bring back secret information, such as the temperature, pressure and salinity of ocean waters.
+To reveal the secrets of this deep Ocean, scientists hired an army of more than 3000 robots to infiltrate the ocean and bring back secret information, such as the temperature, pressure and salinity of waters.

 On the right, here is an Argo float that has begun its mission, diving into the ocean.